 A tense baby will catch your attention in an instant.
 If they are tense something must be wrong!

 If your baby constantly looks on edge, has a clenched fist, or a very strong latch, it is possible that they are hypertonic.

 Hopefully this serves as a good starting point to learn more about hypertonic babies so you can identify the problem early and seek the right assistance.

 Hypertonicity is a condition where the muscles of your baby are very tight.
-You cannot easily bend the legs and arms of your baby, and they will have difficulty relaxing.
+You cannot easily bend the legs and arms of your baby and they will have difficulty relaxing.

 This is a hereditary disease that is quite rare.
 In fact, to date there has only been 150 reported cases.

-Signs and Symptoms
+Signs & Symptoms

 This is the most visible sign that your child may suffer from this condition.
 The arms and legs appear tense, and it is difficult for them to raise their arms overhead.

-As your baby grows, you will notice that theydo not have the increasing freedom of movement you would expect.
-They will have trouble rotatingtheir body, or bend naturally.
+As your baby grows, you will notice that they do not have the increasing freedom of movement you would expect.
+They will have trouble rotating their body, or bend naturally.

 This tense state may visibly relax when your baby is asleep.

-Extreme Startled Reaction
+Extreme Startled Reactions

 This is characterized by excessive arching of the head and jerky movements of the arms and legs.
 Sometimes a severe startle episode can lead to a very stiff looking fall.

-Babies remainconscious while this is happening and it can be very unpleasant for a concerned parent to watch.
+Babies remain conscious while this is happening and it can be very unpleasant for a concerned parent to watch.

 Delayed Motor Development

 As a result their mobility development can be delayed and may not progress to crawling and walking until a much later stage.

-The involuntary jerking movements can lead to unstable walking patterns in toddlers.
-Theirlegs are often placed further apart than what would be considered normal due to the body trying to compensate for its center of gravity.
+Their legs are often placed further apart than what would be considered normal due to the body trying to compensate for its center of gravity.

 The wide base of support, and the reduced movement control the child has can lead to wobbly gait patterns.